-Frontiers in Neurology today published a groundbreaking guide to best practices in the clinical management of progressive supranuclear palsy (PSP) and corticobasal syndrome (CBS) created under the auspices of CurePSP by the directors of its 25 Centers of Care and collaborators from their institutions.
+Frontiers in Neurology today published a consensus statement on the best practices in the clinical management of progressive supranuclear palsy (PSP) and corticobasal syndrome (CBS; the most common symptomatic manifestation of the disease called corticobasal degeneration or CBD), created under the auspices of CurePSP and in collaboration with directors and team members from CurePSP Centers of Care.